 When it comes to travel, we can all agree that paying fees is no fun right?
 Over the years, airlines have started to increase their fees as a way to offset their expenses.
 It’s not surprising these days to pay an additional $30 for seat selection or $25 to check a bag each way.
 A family of four could easily spend an additional $440 before they even get on the plane!

 Airline fees might be hard to avoid, but one thing we do have control over are foreign transaction fees.
 These fees are easy to miss since they’re baked right into the exchange rate that you see on your credit card statement.
-Many people don’t even realize that this fee exists, but unless you’re using a credit card without foreign exchange fees, I assure you, you’re paying a premium every time you make a purchase in a foreign currency.
+Many people don’t even realize that this fee exists, but unless you’re using a credit card without foreign transaction fees, I assure you, you’re paying a premium every time you make a purchase in a foreign currency.

-Obviously, the amount you spend in foreign purchases will affect how much you pay in foreign exchange fees.
+Obviously, the amount you spend in foreign purchases will affect how much you pay in foreign transaction fees.
 Someone who travels regularly abroad will end up paying much more in fees compared to someone who only travels within Canada.
 But let’s take a look at what a typical trip for a family of four may cost.

 - $3,000 – Flights